amugofjava/podcast_search/README.md

-A library for searching for podcasts (via iTunes), parsing podcast RSS feeds and obtaining episodes details.
+A library for searching for podcasts, parsing podcast RSS feeds and obtaining episodes details.
+Supports searching via iTunes and PodcastIndex (preview).

 ## Usage